General Information about the Research Module

 Required documents:

 Please inform yourself in advance about the research projects on offer.
-In mid-June, you can then register online for a project of your choice.
+In July, you can then register online for a project of your choice.
 Please note that many working groups can only offer one or a few places.
-In the booking system (you will receive the link from us in June), you can see which working groups still have places available at that time.
-After you have reserved your place, we will ask you to send us a letter of motivation tailored to the working group.
+In the booking system (you will receive the link from us in July), you can see which working groups still have places available at that time.
+After you have reserved your place, we will ask you to send your CV and a letter of motivation tailored to the working group.
 Confirmation of the internship place by the working group can take up to August and is usually accompanied by an introductory interview.

 The research module begins at the end of the second semester and ends with the submission of performance documents in June of the following year (in the fourth semester).